 Limits of Cap Rates

 Long-term rental investors often use the cap rate to compare and screen investments.
-House flippers don’t usually calculate cap rate, however.
-Rental investors who only expect to own properties for a short time also probably won’t use cap rate.
+House flippers don’t usually calculate the cap rate, however.
+Rental investors who only expect to own properties for a short time also probably won’t use the cap rate.

-Different cap rates may also be due to factors that re hard to see.
+Different cap rates may also be due to factors that are hard to see.
 A property may have a high cap rate compared to other market properties.
 But that could be because it has serious issues.

 What Is a Good Cap Rate?

 Cap rates are a basic measurement of a real estate investment’s profitability.
-Understanding how to figure it and when to use it is a basic skill for real estate investing.
+Understanding how to figure it out and when to use it is a basic skill for real estate investing.

 But if you don’t want to do the math, we hope that our free online cap rate calculator makes it easy to quickly determine the returns you’re getting on your property.